Call4Cloud | MMP-C | Autopilot | Device Preparation

 When choosing the wipe option on an IOS mobile device, you will restore the factory defaults of the device, it will remove all personal and company data.
 This option is intended to be used on corporate-owned devices only.
 Like I told you earlier, you don’t want to wipe personally owned devices.

-Of course, you could block the possibility to enroll personally-owned devices to make sure only corporate-owned devices could be enrolled.
-I know there could be a lot of good reasons why you would only allow corporate devices but in my opinion, when app protection is configured properly, there is no reason to block personally owned devices.
+Of course, you could block the possibility of enrolling personally owned devices to ensure only corporate-owned devices could be enrolled.
+I know there could be many good reasons why you would only allow corporate devices, but in my opinion, when app protection is configured properly, there is no reason to block personally owned devices.

 IOS:

 Microsoft apps that use App Protection Policies and were installed from App Store: When a Retire action is initiated against an enrolled device, Intune also initiates a selective wipe for apps (including those installed from the App Store) that have work or school account data protected by an app protection policy.
-The next time the app is launched, the selective wipe removes the protected work or school account data.
-In order for the selective wipe to occur, an App Protection Policy check-in must occur between the MDM enrollment and retire events.
+The next time the app launches, the selective wipe removes the protected work or school account data.
+For the selective wipe to occur, an App Protection Policy check-in must occur between the MDM enrollment and retire events.
 Personal app data and the apps are not removed after a selective wipe.

 Android: